Dunes 101: Interesting Facts About the Indiana Dunes

-This specific ecosystem in the Indiana Dunes made it the birthplace of the science of ecology—that’s the study of organisms and how they relate to one another and their physical surroundings.
-Henry Chandler Cowles, a professor from the University of Chicago, studied ecological succession in the Indiana Dunes which led to efforts to preserve the habitats!
+The Indiana Dunes are known as the birthplace of the science of ecology—that’s the study of organisms and how they relate to one another and their physical surroundings.
+Henry Chandler Cowles, a professor from the University of Chicago, studied ecological succession in the Indiana Dunes which led to efforts to preserve the habitats.

 Environmentalist groups and individuals fought to establish the State Park and National Park.
 The movement began in 1899!
 The State of Indiana petitioned for ten years before the State Park opened to the public in 1926.
 After a decades-long battle, Congress established both the Port of Indiana and the Indiana Dunes National Lakeshore.
 It took until 2019 for the lakeshore to officially become the Indiana Dunes National Park.